"

 Figure 16.37.
 V Groove Weld Symbol / Photo Credit: Cameron Kjeldgaard, CC BY 4.0

 Groove welding symbols can be more involved and complex than fillet welding symbols.
-Just like with the fillet weld the size is to the left of the weld symbol.
+Just like with the fillet weld, the size always appears on the left of the weld symbol.
 Groove weld size is a reference to the depth of the groove cut into the material.
-If no size is shown, then assume the groove depth is the same as the material thickness, so the groove is cut all the way through the material with no root face.
-If there is a root opening it will be shown directly below the weld symbol, with the groove angle directly below that.
-If the weld symbol is on top of the reference line the root opening and groove angle with be shown in an ascending order.
+If no size is shown, then assume the groove depth is the same as the material thickness, such that the groove is cut all the way through the material with no root face.
+If there is a root opening it is shown directly below the weld symbol, with the groove angle directly below that.
+If the weld symbol is on top of the reference line, the root opening and groove angle with be shown in an ascending order.

 Groove welding symbol with two sizes shown, the sizes shown are ¾ and ⅞.